 Civil & Family Protection

 Florida injunction filings in Miami-Dade and Broward County are public, time-sensitive, and binding within hours.
-Whether you need protection or you have been served, the first 72 hours shape what comes next.
+The first 72 hours after filing or service shape what comes next, on either side of the case.

 Domestic violence, repeat violence, dating violence, stalking, and sexual violence injunctions across Miami-Dade, Broward, and South Florida since 1989.
 Petitioner and respondent representation on every case, from the first call through final hearing.